Our Getting Started with Mindfulness Toolkit is now available in Spanish.

 WHAT IS MINDFULNESS?

 In this resource, mindfulness is thought of as intentional and non-judgmental present-moment awareness.
 This kind of awareness means we are purposefully paying attention to what is happening around us, what is happening inside us, what we are doing, and how we are doing and feeling without judging or analyzing.
 This ability to focus attention on the present and to maintain that focus is a foundational skill that underlies many other important capacities that we need for health, well-being, and connection with children, families, and others.
-When adults engage in focusing practices like mindfulness, it helps to build important mental, social, and emotional skills that they need to be responsive supports and effective models.
+When adults engage in focusing practices like mindfulness in early childhood settings, it helps to build important mental, social, and emotional skills that they need to be responsive supports and effective models.

 Mindfulness in the Early Childhood Environment

 We often hear about the important role that a calm and responsive adult, and secure adult-child relationship, plays in helping young children learn and grow.
 We know that these relationships develop through attuned and sensitive care and interactions.
 What can early education professionals do to offer children consistent, nurturing care and responsiveness?
 How can we build our capacity to stay focused and attentive to all children and families in our care?
 What helps us notice and respond sensitively to a child’s needs and emotions (while we are experiencing strong feelings too)?
 These are common challenges that arise in caring for children.
 Similar challenges arise when providing support to parents and professionals working with children.
-Through the work of scientists, psychologists, and child development specialists, we are discovering some answers to these questions and how mindfulness practice might help.
+Through the work of scientists, psychologists, and child development specialists, we are discovering some answers to these questions and how practicing mindfulness in early childhood settings might help.

 Different Definitions: Mindfulness is…